NatiDeme/react-capstone/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bookstore
+# Dota 2 Heroes

-> This project is a website that serves as a bookstore where you can add books and find them as well.
+> This project is a website that serves as an information hub about heroes in the game Dota 2.

 ## Built With

 - React
+- Tailwind CSS

 <!-- ## Live Demo